 Celestron PowerSeeker 114EQ

 Celestron Powerseeker 114EQ is a Newtonian reflector telescope.
-This telescope is a very good choice for the beginners.
-114EQ is also quite compact and light.
+This telescope is a very good choice for beginners.
+114EQ is also relatively compact and light.
 It also has a German equatorial mount featuring a slow-motion altitude rod.

-114EQ comes with two eyepieces one being 20mm and the other being 4mm.
+114EQ comes with two eyepieces, one 20mm and the other 4mm.
 It also includes a 3X Barlow lens.
 But using the Barlow lens is not recommended because using too much magnification on a telescope having a relatively low aperture can produce a distorted image of the object.

-As the name suggests, this telescope has a 114mm (4.49″) objective lens, which helps it to capture more light and in turn produce images having higher contrast and better details.
-The focal length of the telescope helps to determine its magnification capability.
-114 EQ has a very decent focal length of 900mm (35″).
+As the name suggests, this telescope has a 114mm (4.49″) objective lens, which helps it to capture more light and, in turn, produce images having higher contrast and better details.
+In addition, the telescope’s focal length helps to determine its magnification capability.
+114 EQ has a decent focal length of 900mm (35″).

-It also has an impressive focal ratio of f/8 which means it is able to produce images with high magnification with a narrow field of view.
+It also has an impressive focal ratio of f/8 which means it can produce images with high magnification with a narrow field of view.
 Speaking about magnification, 114EQ can produce a magnification of 45X to 225X.
 Of course, you can increase the maximum magnification up to 3 times by using the included 3X Barlow lens.

-Though this telescope is advertised as being portable, buyer reviews tell a different tale.
+Though this telescope is advertised as portable, buyer reviews tell a different tale.
 Many of the buyers complained about the telescope being too heavy and not being portable at all.
-They also had complaints about the telescope having a bad eyepiece and the telescope being very hard to setup.
+They also complained about the telescope having a bad eyepiece and being very hard to set up.

 Celestron PowerSeeker 127EQ